-I had never really been good at loving myself.
-I had always put the needs of others before my own.
-I was weak, cowardly, and lifeless.
-I hated myself.
+I have never really been good at loving myself.
+I have always put the needs of others before my own.
+I have been weak, cowardly, and lifeless, and at times I have hated myself.

 I knew then that I had only two options: to give up or fight like hell.
 I chose the latter option.
 I wanted so badly to give up, but I had to have hope for my mom.

 I realized that if I was going to continue to play in this game of life, I had to play on my own terms.
 In other words, I realized that I had to start putting myself first if I ever wanted a chance at survival.

 Learning to put myself first is probably the most daunting challenge I have ever faced.
 I still have days where I feel like I am living an endless nightmare, and feel as if I am being dragged through the depths of hell, but it is not so scary anymore.
 In a twisted way my pain and suffering has made me a more a beautiful person.

 Because of my anxiety and depression, I am slowly, but surely becoming the person I have always dreamed of being.
 I am still learning how to dance in the rain, but it is easier now that I believe I am strong, beautiful and fearless.